CloudDesk/Zuno-hr-India-Api/src/md-file/DATABASE_CLONING_GUIDE.md

 # Database Cloning Guide

-This guide explains how to clone all collections and data from the old database (`hrms_production`) to the new database (`zuno-hr-dubai`) while preserving all IDs and relationships.
+This guide explains how to clone all collections and data from the old database (`hrms_production`) to the new database (`zuno-hr-india`) while preserving all IDs and relationships.

 ## Overview